Posted on 1 Comment

 In 1992 & 93 I took myself off to the Counselor Training Institute (Vancouver, B.C. – for three intensive weeks); Earned a ‘Certificate of Interpersonal Counseling’ (Couples & Group counseling).

 I had, for several years, been working as a school janitor.
-But I realized – I needed to be teaching, and should go back to school and get a ‘Masters in Teaching’.
+But I realized – I should be teaching, which meant going back to school to get a ‘Masters in Teaching’.
 After considering U/Vic, Simon Fraser, & UBC, Moira and I went on an extended tour of the western United States (to look at U.S. schools, for me).
 I applied to Evergreen State; Lewis and Clark; George Fox; and University of New Mexico.
 [I took the GRE before leaving Canada.
 And had to fly (twice, from Tucson to San Diego – to take the PRAXIS & the CBEST tests)]

 All four US colleges accepted me.